Can You Do an Escape Room with Two People?

 When approaching an escape room, it’s important to gauge the level of difficulty, the size of the room, and the challenge you want to impose upon yourselves.
 Depending on the escape room, your group size can drastically change your chance of escape.
 No matter how many games you’ve played before, it’s always important to read up on the escape room you’re looking to play next.

 Generally speaking, most escape rooms are designed with 4-6 players in mind.
-The room will be packed with enough puzzles to keep that many participants busy for the time allotted.
+The room will be packed with enough puzzles to keep that many participants busy for the time allotted, unlike other experiences such as Escape Room Twin Falls.
 A game designed for four people, theoretically, could be easily beat with eight.
 This isn’t a hard and fast rule, but it’s likely to affect your experience.

 Small Group VS Large Group